-Megan has extensive experience in construction and infrastructure, guiding clients through complex front end and litigation work and is known for her experience and expertise across a variety of areas in construction.
-Having acted for developers, head contractors, sub-contractors, not for profit organisations and statutory insurers.
+Megan has extensive experience in infrastructure and construction, guiding clients through complex front end negotiations and litigation.
+She is best known for her commercial and practical approach and the breadth of her experience and expertise, having acted for contractors, major sub-contractors and suppliers, developers, not for profit organisations and statutory insurers.

-With experience across all jurisdictions, including the High Court of Australia, and dispute resolution forums, including adjudications and arbitrations, Megan has acted on matters ranging from security of payment claims, contractual entitlements and termination to recourse to bank guarantees.
+With experience across all jurisdictions, including the High Court of Australia, and dispute resolution forums, including adjudications, expert determinations and arbitrations, Megan has acted on matters ranging from contractual entitlements and termination to recourse to bank guarantees and security of payment claims.

 Megan Calder (who is ‘excellent’) and ‘very thorough’…is praised for ‘providing succinct, timely and accurate advice’.
 Megan is valued for her ‘prompt turnaround’, is ‘easy to deal with’ and ‘very experienced in litigating a variety of different claims in a variety of forums’.